CEL-SCI Corporation (CVM): Skating on Thin Ice? We Know the Answer

 CVM’s Market Performance

-CVM stocks went down by -1.02% for the week, with a monthly drop of -39.28% and a quarterly performance of -69.05%, while its annual performance rate touched -36.10%.
-The volatility ratio for the week stands at 7.34% while the volatility levels for the past 30 days are set at 11.92% for CEL-SCI Corporation.
-The simple moving average for the period of the last 20 days is -4.22% for CVM stocks with a simple moving average of -52.88% for the last 200 days.
+CVM stocks went up by 6.39% for the week, with a monthly jump of 10.37% and a quarterly performance of -58.37%, while its annual performance rate touched -26.66%.
+The volatility ratio for the week stands at 6.50% while the volatility levels for the past 30 days are set at 8.42% for CEL-SCI Corporation.
+The simple moving average for the period of the last 20 days is 9.30% for CVM stocks with a simple moving average of -46.10% for the last 200 days.

 Analysts’ Opinion of CVM